-Over all, the analysis using tropical ocean averaged brightness temperatures shows more coherent patterns and time evolution of biases compared to the other natural target - Antarctica.
-This is mainly due to the comparatively smaller diurnal cycle for these measurements over tropical oceans.
-These results can be slightly affected by these smaller diurnal cycles, but combining measurements of the ascending and descending passes, which mitigates the diurnal cycle impact, can reduce the influence of diurnal cycle differences on the biases as shown by the green curves in Figure 3.
+[37] Overall, the analysis using tropical ocean-averaged brightness temperatures shows more coherent patterns and time evolution of biases compared to the other natural target-Antarctica.
+This is mainly due to the comparatively smaller diurnal and seasonal cycles for these measurements over tropical oceans.
+These results can be slightly affected by the smaller diurnal cycles, but combining measurements of the ascending and descending passes, which mitigates the diurnal cycle impact, can reduce the influence of diurnal cycle differences on the biases as shown by the green curves in Figure 3.

 3.2.
-Zonal averages
+Zonal Averages

-In this section we analyse zonal averaged brightness temperatures of 10° wide latitude bands, which is similar to what was done in Shi and Bates [2011].
+[38] In this section, we analyze zonal-averaged brightness temperatures of 10° wide latitude bands (both land and ocean data), which is similar to what was done in Shi and Bates [2011].
 In fact, the two previous cases (Antarctica and tropical oceans) are special cases of the zonal average method.
-Figure 5 shows biases estimated using zonal mean brightness temperatures for the five channels using ascending (middle column), descending (right column) and both passes combined (left column) for N16-N15.
+Figure 5 shows biases estimated using zonal mean brightness temperatures for the five channels using ascending (middle column), descending (right column), and both passes combined (left column) for N16-N15.